realm/realm-flipper-plugin/documentation/Architecture.md

 # Mobile Plugin

 The mobile plugins job is to establish a communication between the desktop application and the mobile device.
 It is split into the three parts RealmPlugin ([.tsx](../realm-flipper-plugin-device/src/RealmPlugin.tsx)), Listener ([.ts](../realm-flipper-plugin-device/src/Listener.ts)), ConvertFunctions ([.tsx](../realm-flipper-plugin-device/src/ConvertFunctions.tsx)).

+## RealmPlugin

+In the RealmPlugin it is specified how the mobile device is answering RPCs by the desktop plugin.
+Firstly, it uses the 'react-native-flipper' package in order to enable Flipper for the react native app.
+Secondly, the Realm plugin is added to Flipper using addPlugin() (Read more about this [here](https://fbflipper.com/docs/tutorial/react-native/)). addPlugin() receives the three callback functions getId(), onConnect() and onDisconnect(). onConnect() contains most of the mobile plugin logic.
+It takes a connection as argument which is used for communication.
+Using connection.receive() several listeners for RPCs are added.
+They contain callback functions to be executed when the respective procedure call is received.

+## Listener

+Listener contains several functions managing active listeners as well as adding and removing listeners.
+This is crucial for the live object functionality to work.

+## ConvertFunctions

+ConvertFunctions contains functions to convert serialized data received from the desktop plugin into typed data or serialize data in order to send it to the desktop plugin.